Things to See and Do in Oregon City

 Oregon City Municipal Elevator

 Elevations in Transition, a public art project dedicated in 2008, is artwork consisting of floor etchings and lenticular prints.
 Lenticular prints are interactive and change as the viewer moves through the viewing areas.
 The prints represent the incredible process of building the elevator.
-Open Monday – Saturday, 6:45 am – 7:00 pm, and Sunday, 11:00 am – 7:00 pm.
+The free municipal elevator is open for riders Monday – Saturday, 6:45 am – 7:00 pm, and Sunday, 11:00 am – 7:00 pm.

 300 7th Street ● 503-657-0891